Dodgers Win a Triumph for Guggenheim Just as Baseball’s COVID Bubble Bursts

 “It’s a bittersweet night for us,” he added.

 MLB had its issues with COVID throughout the abbreviated season.
-Despite traveling regionally, six clubs were infected losing as much as two weeks of play to as little as two days.
-A number of players and staff tested positive during preseason camps and then 57 more were found to have been infected during the season.
+Despite traveling only regionally, six clubs were infected, losing as much as two weeks of play to as little as two days.
+A number of players and staff tested positive during preseason camps, and then 57 more were found to have been infected during the season.

-Since the 16 teams that qualified went into their respective bubbles days before the playoffs began, MLB and the Players Association had reported no positive test results until Turner on Tuesday.
+Since the 16 teams that qualified for the playoffs entered their respective bubbles days before the postseason began, MLB and the Players Association had reported no positive test results until Turner on Tuesday.

-Up to now, no Dodger player has reported to have tested positive since reliever Kenley Jansen missed the start of the season recovering from the coronavirus.
+Up to now, no Dodgers player has reported to have tested positive since reliever Kenley Jansen missed the start of the season recovering from the coronavirus.

 Just as around the rest of the U.S., Texas has suffered a recent increase and now has had 904,769 total cases, 6,296 Tuesday, both figures the highest of any state in the nation.